Jayrfitz/backup/README.md

 user name and profile picture.
 My bot also has a weather api command  when (!! weather cityname) is prompted. the messager will also render links and images through the react message component.

-    The points I missed in part 1 that I fixed in part 2 were the !! say, !! help, the theme and another command like botname.
+    The points I missed in part 1 that I fixed in part 2 were the !! say, !! help, the theme, theme discibed in the readme, and another command like !! botname.
 The theme on the chat app is heman chat, the bot will sing heman in text.

     I tryied to get a audio file to play the heman song on my page it ended up not working.